jum/caddy-docker-proxy-redis/README.md

 docker proxy and tls-redis plugins.
 I do build both AMD64 and ARM64 versions of each of my containers as my linux systems use both of these architectures.
 The caddy subdirectory showcases a typical caddy configuration.
-I do run caddy in its container with ports forwared for port 80 and 443 TCP and 443 UDP for QUIC aka HTTP/3.
+I do run caddy in its container with ports forwarded for port 80 and 443 TCP and 443 UDP for QUIC aka HTTP/3.
 For easier configuration of the individual services I do include Caddyfile snippets in the config/Caddfile subdirectory.
 The caddy docker-proxy